W427697/Discord-/MIGRATION.md

 The `--use-npm` is now removed.
 Use `--package-manager=npm` instead.
 [More info here](#cli-option---use-npm-deprecated).

+#### hideNoControlsWarning parameter from addon controls

+The `hideNoControlsWarning` parameter is now removed.
+[More info here](#addon-controls-hidenocontrolswarning-parameter-is-deprecated).

 ## From version 7.5.0 to 7.6.0

 #### CommonJS with Vite is deprecated